How It Works

 Can a student do both FLEX and standard WAVA?

 No. After the FLEX conversation phone call, Learning Coaches and students will have to decide which option fits their learning needs the best: FLEX or standard WAVA.
-Since Class Connects are a key difference between the two options, we often ask families to consider how important the live sessions are to their students' learning.
+Since they are a key difference between the two options, we often ask families to consider how important the live Class Connect sessions are to their students' learning.
 In many cases, one sibling may opt for FLEX, while another remains in regular WAVA because their learning needs are different.
 The fit matters!

 Do FLEX students have to take state assessments?